Yasuhito Endō

+Yasuhito Endō (遠藤 保仁, Endō Yasuhito) is a Japanese former footballer who played as a midfielder.

+Endō's playing career unfolded entirely within Japan, where he was associated with Gamba Osaka for 20 years.
 He made his senior international debut in 2002, representing Japan in three World Cups and three Confederations Cups.
 In the process he earned over 150 caps, scoring 15 goals and becoming the most capped Japanese male player of all time.
-He is also one of the few players to have made over 1,100 official appearances.
+He is also one of the few players to have made over 1,100 official appearances and the highest number of J.League appearances in history with 672 appearances.

+His brother Akihiro Endō is also a former footballer.
+However, neither of them are related to Wataru Endō.